keyplay/TACDA/README.md

 python main_cross_domains_two_step.py
 ```

-## Citation If you found this work useful for you, please consider citing it.
+## Citation if you found this work useful for you, please consider citing it.
 ```
 @ARTICLE{11095376,
   author={Hou, Yubo and Ragab, Mohamed and Wu, Min and Kwoh, Chee-Keong and Li, Xiaoli and Chen, Zhenghua},